Godlander/vpp/README.md

 A vanilla minecraft complimentary resourcepack focused on improving visual quality and the survival experience.

-This pack uses vanilla shaders, which are likely incompatible with Optifine or any other mod that affects client side rendering.
+This pack uses vanilla shaders, which are likely incompatible with Optifine, Sodium, or any other mod that affects client side rendering.

 [![image](https://user-images.githubusercontent.com/16228717/142796442-6964e2f0-65a5-47e6-b74e-8938902649e3.png)
 More screenshots here](Screenshots.md)